deco3500-2017/SuzukiSwifts/README.md

 - Deciding what needs to be changed in the prototype in response to the results.

 **Vinnie:**
--Analysed conversations for the user tests from the chat system testing.
+- Analysed conversations for the user tests from the chat system testing.
--Contributed with user test with chat system.
+- Contributed with user test with chat system.

 **Jack:**